-- You must notify CBA of your Disability not later than 90 days from the onset of your Disability. - You must file Proof of Loss not later than 90 days from the last day of your Benefit Waiting Period.
+You must notify CBA of your Disability not later than 90 days from the onset of your Disability.

+- You must file Proof of Loss not later than 90 days from the last day of your Benefit Waiting Period. - No claim for Disability shall in any event be approved by CBA if notification of Disability and application are not provided to CBA within 12 months of the onset of the Disability.